 Scientists have proven that excess maternal caffeine intake can result in elevated systolic blood pressure levels during the first and third trimesters.

-You may have heard that consuming caffeine during pregnancy increases your chance of having a miscarriage.
-However, there hasn’t been a lot of conclusive scientific evidence regarding this issue.
+You may have heard that consuming caffeine during pregnancy increases the chance of having a miscarriage.
+However, there is little conclusive scientific evidence regarding this issue.

-In the context of this study, excessive amounts of coffee are defined as 8 cups of coffee or more per day.
-Needless to say, that’s well beyond the one cup of coffee per day limit recommended by most medical professionals.
+In the context of this study, excessive amounts of coffee means 8 cups or more per day.
+Needless to say, that’s well beyond the one cup per day limit recommended by most medical professionals.

-Now that we covered baby, it’s time to put some focus on expectant moms.
+Now that we covered baby, it’s time to focus on expectant moms.
 Coffee is already known to cause high blood pressure, rapid heart rates, anxiety, and restlessness.
 However, are the effects the same for pregnant and non-pregnant women?

 At 10 1/2 hours, the half-life of caffeine for women in their last four weeks of pregnancy is over three times higher than that of non-pregnant individuals.